haoyuhsu/autovfx/README.md

 - [x] Details of pose extraction (SfM) and pose alignment
 - [x] Details of training 3DGS
 - [x] Details of surface reconstruction
-- [ ] Details of estimating relative scene scale
+- [x] Details of estimating relative scene scale
 - [ ] Code for sampling custom camera trajectory
-- [ ] Details of light estimation
+- [ ] Details of light estimation for indoor scenes
-- [ ] Demonstrate edits on a single casually-captured video
+- [ ] Demo edits on a single casually-captured video

 ## :clapper: Prerequisites
 The code has been tested on: